 - A. Hearing Dates.
 The Clerk's Office will assign all motion hearing dates at the time a motion is filed unless otherwise ordered by the Court.
 Parties cannot reserve dates or obtain them over the telephone.
 This rule does not apply to motions brought pursuant to Code of Civil Procedure § 128.7.
 Parties bringing such a motion may obtain a hearing date at the Clerk's Office and will establish the filing deadline with the Law & Motion Clerk at that time. - B. Continuances.
 Requests to continue law and motion matters shall be granted upon filing of a stipulation signed by all parties no later than five (5) court days prior to a hearing.
-Requests to continue law and motion matters filed fewer than five (5) court days prior to a hearing will not be granted without written order of the Court. - C. Removing Matters from Calendar.
-When a law and motion matter has been resolved, written notification to the clerk's office is required, so that the clerk can drop the hearing from calendar.
+Requests to continue law and motion matters filed fewer than five (5) court days prior to a hearing will not be granted without written order of the Court. - C. Removing Matters From Calendar.
+The moving party shall immediately notify the law and motion clerk when a law and motion matter has been resolved so that the clerk can drop the hearing from calendar.
 The moving party shall drop an appearance at the earliest possible opportunity.
 If the moving party drops an appearance within five (5) court days of when the matter is on calendar, the moving party shall file a declaration explaining to the Court why the appearance could not have been dropped sooner.

-[Rule 1.9 adopted effective 5/1/98; amended 7/1/15; renumbered as Rule 2.9 effective 1/1/22; amended 7/1/24
+[Rule 1.9 adopted effective 5/1/98; amended 7/1/15; renumbered as Rule 2.9 effective 1/1/22]